mbegan/okta.github.io/_source/_docs/api/resources/users.md

 }
 ~~~

-## User Grant Operations
+## User-Consent Grant Operations

 {% api_lifecycle beta %}

-A consent represents a resource owner&#8217;s explicit permission to allow an application to access resources protected by scopes.
+A consent represents a user&#8217;s explicit permission to allow an application to access resources protected by scopes.
 This is separated from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.
 When an application comes back and needs to get a new access token, it may not need to prompt the user for consent if they have already consented to the specified scopes.
 Consents remain valid until the user manually revokes them, or until the user, application, authorization server or scope is deactivated or deleted.

 ### List Grants
 {:.api .api-operation}

-{% api_operation get /api/v1/users/:userId:/grants %}
+{% api_operation get /api/v1/users/*:userId*/grants %}

 Lists all grants for the specified user